- Region: Andalucia

 - Park surface area: 32,056 hectares

 - Towns and villages: Cabra, Carcabuey, Doña Mencía, Iznájar, Luque, Priego, Rute and Zuheros

 Points of interest

-Set in the middle of Andalucia the Sierra Subbética is a limestone semi-mountainous area with a rolling hills and a high point of 1.570 m named la Tiñosa.
-The main economy comes from olive oil, therefore much of the area has intensive olive grove plantations.
+Set in the middle of Andalucia, the Sierra Subbética is a limestone semi-mountainous area with rolling hills and a high point of 1.570 metres named la Tiñosa.
+The main economy for the area comes from olive oil, therefore much of the area has intensive olive grove plantations.

 The villages and towns in the Sierra Subbética are a delight to explore.

-If you have an interest in fossils then this area should be on your bucket list for Andalucia as it is part of the “Fossil route”
+If you have an interest in fossils then this area should be on your bucket list for Andalucia as it is also a UNESCO global geopark and also part of the “Fossil route”

 Find a hotel in the Sierra Subbética